Who do you think wins in the 9mm vs .40 vs .45 face-off? Read and learn which of these calibers is the best in the business.

 You can also check out this full video on 9mm vs .40 vs .45 courtesy of USCCA:

-No matter what caliber you have and use for self-defense, be sure that you practice as much as you possibly can with it.
-You would also want to be more in touch with quality firearms information so that you can arm and defend yourself effectively in any situation.
+No matter what caliber you have and use for self-defense, be sure you practice as much as you possibly can with it.
+You would also want to be more in touch with quality firearms information so you can arm and defend yourself effectively.

 Editor’s Note: This post was originally published in May 2015 and has been updated for quality and relevancy.